Asthma in Children and Infants

 The latest asthma guidelines recommend a stepwise approach for managing asthma in children up to 4 years of age.
 This includes the use of quick-relief medications (such as albuterol) for intermittent asthma symptoms.
 A low-dose of an inhaled steroid, cromolyn, or Singulair is the next step up.
 Then the intensity of the asthma treatment is focused on controlling their asthma.
 If the child's asthma is controlled for at least three months, your child's doctor may decrease the medication or "step down" the asthma treatment.
 Consult with your asthma specialist for exact medications and dosages.

-Depending on your young child's age, you may use inhaled asthma drugs or liquid medications delivered with an asthma nebulizer, also known as a breathing machine.
+Depending on your young child's age, you may use inhaled asthma drugs or liquid medications delivered with an asthma nebulizer.
 A nebulizer delivers asthma medications by changing them from a liquid to a mist.
 As a mist, your child will breathe the medications through a face mask.
 These breathing treatments usually take about 10-15 minutes and may be given up to four times a day.
 Your child's doctor will tell you how often to give your child breathing treatments.

 Depending on their age, your child may be able to use a metered dose inhaler (MDI) with a spacer.
 A spacer is a chamber that attaches to the MDI and holds the burst of medication.
 This allows your child to breathe the medication into his lungs at his own pace.
 Talk with your child's doctor about your child using an MDI with a spacer.